WilsonBaker/Codility-Task-3/README.md

 Also just like the web automation above, you will need a unique username which you can simply put into the ***Username*** environment variable, which will then persist through all the tests dynamically.
 ### Running the collection
-To run the test suite you can just go to the collection and click the ***Run*** button on the top left
+To run the test suite you can just go to the collection and click the ***Run*** button on the top right:

 ![image](https://user-images.githubusercontent.com/49139851/180355711-097c9434-73ac-436e-8d4e-3a31a576fad7.png)